Samplecom/Solar_System_Simulation/READE.md

 Open the folder.

-Double-click on the file called index.html.
+Double-click on the file called Solar_System_Simulation.html.

-It will open in your default web browser — and boom 🌟 the solar system comes to life!
+It will opens in default browser